Best Western Plus Ahtanum Inn

 Established in 1952, the Yakima Valley Museum is located in the Yakima Valley – set in the Cascades region of southern Washington.
 A must-see during your time in Yakima, this 65,000-square-foot cultural center showcases the vast, valley history.

 Yakima Valley Museum exhibits range from natural history and Native American heritage, to pioneer days and Yakima’s industry.
 Don’t miss the 1930s-era Museum Soda Fountain, stop by the Yakima Valley Museum Shop, and bring the kids in for the Story Time at The Museum! event.

 Draw up your travel plans for a trip to the Washington Cascades and head for Yakima.
 You'll want to explore the Yakima Valley SunDome, found on the grounds of the State Fair Park.
 Seating up to 8,000 people, the Yakima Valley SunDome hosts a number if different events throughout the year.

-No matter what time of year you visit, you'll find something interesting to see at the Yakima Valley SunDome.
+No matter the time of year, you'll find something interesting to see at the Yakima Valley SunDome.
 If you visit the area in late September, be sure to experience the fun and pageantry of the Central Washington State Fair. the SunDome can seat up to 8,000 people for concerts, but only 7,000 for sporting events.

 More Area Attractions & Services

 - 0.20 mile(s) from Majestic Movie Theater, one of Yakima’s major movie theaters showing blockbuster movies.

 - 2.00 mile(s) from Central Washington Agricultural Museum, offers an extensive collection of farm machinery featuring a large hand-tool collection, an operating windmill, fruit-packing line, blacksmith shop, stationary diesel engines, and a log cabin railroad exhibit.